sourcifyeth/repository-chain-archiver/README.md

             └── files
 ```

+Finally, the archives are uploaded to an S3-compatible object storage.

 ## How it works

-RepositoryChainArchiver processes the Sourcify repository using the following approach:
+RepositoryChainsArchiver processes the Sourcify repository using the following approach:

 1. Multiple tar streams are opened, one for each combination of `matchType`, `chain`, and `first_byte`.
 2. A stream of files is created using `fast-glob`, which reads the repository directory structure.